rotundasoftware/cartero/README.md

 		editPersonDialog.tmpl
 ```

-The `EditPersonDialog` bundle directly depends on the `Dialogs` bundle, and indirectly depends on the other three bundles.
+Because of the `bundle.json` files (contents inlined), the `EditPersonDialog` bundle depends on the `Dialogs` bundle, and indirectly depends on the other three bundles.
 When a page requires a bundle, dependencies are automatically resolved.

 It is also possible to implicitly declare dependencies by nesting bundles because, by default, child bundles automatically depend on their parent bundles.
 For example, we can put the `EditPersonDialog` bundle inside the `Dialogs` bundle, like so: